jakobe/jakobe.github.io/_posts/2017-11-27-my-first-blog-entry.md

 ## Finally, my first blog entry!
 Yes.
 I finally did it: Setup my very own blog and created my first blog entry.
 It's actually something I've been wanting to do for a loooong time (2+ years!) but hey, time flies and here I am as 2017 is in it's final stretch.

 So whats up with this blog?
-Well, my daughter thought I would be blogging about shopping, doing taste-tests and so forth, but as disappointing as it may be, I'm not gonna do that.
+Well, my daughter thought I would be blogging about shopping, doing taste-tests and so forth, but as disappointing as it may be, I'm not gonna do that - although I will throw her a couple of emojis: :dog: :kiss: :princess: :clap: :two_hearts: :stuck_out_tongue_winking_eye:.

-This blog is for my technical ramblings, and while it may about C# and .NET, Domain Driven Design, Clean Code, microservices, Continous Integration & Deployment, Dependency Injection, Feature Toggling and much more, I will start out by blogging about what I also :heart: a lot: Frontend web development.
+This blog is for my technical ramblings, and while it may be about C# and .NET, Domain Driven Design, Clean Code, microservices, Continous Integration & Deployment, Dependency Injection, Feature Toggling and much more, I will start out by blogging about what I also :heart: a lot: Frontend web development.

 I've been doing web development for 15+ years primarily for the desktop, transitioned into responsive web design for desktop, tablet and mobile and from there to native and hybrid app development with xcode and Cordova, but what has really caught my attention recently is Progressive Web Apps and especially [the transition from native app development into PWAs](https://joreteg.com/blog/betting-on-the-web).